 - Analyst Intelligence Operations – CPL and above.

 Must be fully qualified in Army Intelligence.
 In addition to Army Intelligence qualifications, Human Intelligence (HUMINT), exploitation, advanced language qualifications and/or experience within Special Operations are preferred.

-- Artillery Command Systems Operator (ACSO).
+- Artillery Command Systems Operator (ACSO) – All ranks.